It began in Seattle.

 - Follow the Black Lives Matter at School movement on Facebook and Twitter and use the hashtag #BlackLivesMatterAtSchool.

-Focusing on the following 13 themes, organizers have assigned the study of each to specific days throughout the week:
+Focusing on the following 13 themes, organizers have previously assigned the study of each to specific days throughout the week:

 Monday: Restorative justice, empathy and loving engagement